simpleanalytics/docs/_docs/20_script/03_dnt.md

 ## Legacy

 Before this setting was called `data-skip-dnt`.
-We advise you to only use `data-collect-dnt`.
+Although both version will work, we advise you to only use `data-collect-dnt`.